richard-weinhold/pomato/README.md

 Acknowledgments
 ---------------

-Richard and Robert would like to aknowledge the support of Reiner Lemoine-Foundation, the Danish Energy Agency and Federal Ministry for
+Richard and Robert would like to acknowledge the support of Reiner Lemoine-Foundation, the Danish Energy Agency and Federal Ministry for
 Economic Affairs and Energy (BMWi).
 Robert Mieth is funded by the Reiner Lemoine-Foundation scholarship.
 Richard Weinhold is funded by the Danish Energy Agency.
 The development of POMATO and its applications was funded by BMWi in the project “Long-term Planning and Short-term Optimization of the German Electricity System Within the European Context” (LKD-EU, 03ET4028A).